KrisBot2000/behavior-driven-shopping-list/README.md

 #### ShoppingListItem

-- ShoppingListItem is a class
+- X - ShoppingListItem is a class
-- ShoppingListItem has a property named `name`
+- X - ShoppingListItem has a property named `name`
 - ShoppingListItem has a property named `description`
 - ShoppingListItem has a property named `is_done`
 - ShoppingListItem has a constructor method that accepts 2 arguments, `name` and `description`